 PORTLAND . . .
-"The Rose City," with a population of 415,000, is one of the most interesting and attractive of American cities.
+"The Rose City," with a population of 305,394, is one of the most interesting and attractive of American cities.
 You will be impressed by the stately beauty of the setting for Portland, the city occupying both sides of the Willamette River.
 The hills to the west rise to nearly 800 feet, where many fine homes are located.
 It is the center of a great shipping trade and you will find a fascination in wandering about the extensive docks and terminals.
 Here you may watch great liners bound for the Orient filling their holds with fragrant lumber, textiles, wheat, wool, apples, flour, livestock.
 In the export of these commodities Portland is either first or near the top among the nation's ports.

 Portland comes honestly by the name "The Rose City."
 Almost every yard boasts its roses and from almost every porch the scarlet rambler or a similar climber casts its rich petals.
 Soil and climate here produce the finest grades of roses and in honor of this universally beloved flower the great Rose Festival is held every June and draws great throngs.
-The Chicago and North Western System and Union Pacific Railroad have paid tribute to the city by naming one of their finest transcontinental trains, the Streamliner "City of Portland."
-This famous train is in daily service and makes the run between Chicago and Portland in 41 hours.
-Fast, luxurious travel and no extra fare.
+Union Pacific has paid tribute to the city by naming one of its finest transcontinental trains the "Portland Rose," and one of its streamlined transcontinental trains "The Streamliner, City of Portland."
+The latter makes the run between Chicago and Portland in 39 3⁄4 hours.

 From the streets of Portland you may see Mt.
 Hood, Mt.
 Adams and Mt.
 St. Helens and many lesser peaks gleaming in the distance.
 Adding to the scenic charm of the city, is the island studded Willamette, sweeping through the heart of the city to join the Columbia.
 From Council Crest, 1,100 feet high, the whole city lies at your feet like a lovely far-off garden.
 Reached by bus in a fifteen minute ride from the city center are the beautiful Lambert Gardens that have won the praise of visitors from all parts of the world.
-Five miles from the heart of Portland is another unusual beauty spotthe "Sanctuary of Our Sorrowful Mother," a famous outdoor shrine.
+Five miles from the heart of Portland is another unusual beauty spotthe "Sanctuary of Our Sorrowful Mother." a famous outdoor shrine.
 The Grotto was hewn from the solid rock of a moss covered cliff 150 feet high.